 At 4 Corner Resources (4CR), our recruiting team has seen an increase in job ghosting as well.
 Our experience with employees ghosting falls within two primary areas: those who don’t show up for interviews, and those who don’t show up for work.

-With every interaction, 4CR’s recruiting team strives to identify whether a candidate is “shady” or a potential ghoster by evaluating them throughout our proprietary screening process.
+With every interaction, our recruiting team strives to identify whether a candidate is “shady” or a potential ghoster by evaluating them throughout our proprietary screening process.
 Some points of assessment include (but are not limited to) the following questions: